Bob Dylan’s Late Albums Are a Masterclass

 Ghost Notes

-Reflections on the role of imperfection and instinct in art, from first-take recordings to the ghost notes that linger long after the song ends.
+Reflections on the role of imperfection and instinct in art, from first-take recordings to the ghost notes that linger after the song ends.

 Leaving Room for Silence